wrex/ganbarometer-svelte/README.md

 It uses two primary widgets: a `Gauge.svelte` to display a dial gauge, and `BarChart.svelte` to render a bar chart.
 Both were hand developed by me using Test Driven Development.
+I stole the layout of the BarChart from this [Codepen by Ion Emil Negoita](https://codepen.io/inegoita/pen/YMrJGY).

 Shout-out to Basar Buyukkahraman's wonderful course on [TDD with Svelte](https://www.udemy.com/course/svelte-with-test-driven-development/).

 The code leverage rfindley's wonderful WaniKani Open Framework user script to retrieve and cache results where possible.
+He and kumirei from the Wanikani community helped me get started with this user script business!

 If you want to help with development or simply want to validate that nothing nefarious is included in the user script: